Introduction to Menopause

 tea, and other hot beverages.

-Drink a glass of cold water or fruit juice when a hot flash begins.
+Drink a glass of cold water or fruit juice when a hot flash starts.

 Reduce your stress level.
-This may aggravate hot flashes.
+Stress may worsen hot flashes.

 Keep a thermos of ice water or an ice pack next to your bed during the night.